piranti-persada/readitlater-policy/privacy-policy.md

 * our backend services that provide sign-in and sync;
 * Google Sign-In, if you choose to use Google authentication;
 * Firebase Analytics and Firebase Crashlytics on supported platforms;
-* external websites or apps you choose to open from within ReadItLater;
+* external websites or apps you choose to open from within Pile;
 * external feedback pages you choose to visit from the app.

 Third-party services are governed by their own privacy policies.

 ## Notifications and Permissions
-ReadItLater may request permission to send notifications and, on some Android devices, exact alarm access.
+Pile may request permission to send notifications and, on some Android devices, exact alarm access.
 These permissions are used only to deliver reminder notifications that you set in the app.

 The app may also use share intents to receive content from other apps.
-It only processes the content you explicitly share into ReadItLater.
+It only processes the content you explicitly share into Pile.

 ## Data Retention and Control
 * You can edit or delete links, collections, reminders, and account details from the app.